ClobberXD/gunslinger/API.md

 - If LBM is released, the respective entry is removed from the table.

 ## Type/Gun Definition table

-(Field-name in italics implies that the field is optional)

 - `itemdef` [table]: Item definition table passed to `minetest.register_item`.
 Note that `on_use`, `on_place`, and `on_secondary_use` will be overridden by `gunslinger`.
 - `clip_size` [number]: Number of bullets per-clip.